Understanding development best practices working in a shared environment

 - Create a branch of your production ruleset in the team application.
-For more information, see Adding branches to your application.
+For more information, see Adding development branches to your application.

 - Optional: Use release toggles to disable features that are not ready for general use.
 Using toggles allows you to merge branch content frequently even if some content is not final.
 For more information, see Toggling features on and off.

 - Optional: Create formal review tasks for other members of the development team to review your content.
 For more information, see Creating a branch review.

 - Optional: Use the branch developer tools to review the content and quality of your branch.
 For more information, see Reviewing branches.